rockyTA/cucumber-training/README.md

 6) start automating the web

-Install ruby without windows:
+Install Ruby without RVM:

-Ignore step 1 and 2 and download and install ruby according to your os' specifications. e.g. by downloading and installing it from https://www.ruby-lang.org/en/downloads/ or by
-$ apt-get install ruby
+Ignore step 1 and 2 and download and install Ruby according to your os' specifications. e.g. by downloading and installing it from https://www.ruby-lang.org/en/downloads/ or by $ apt-get install ruby